EBZebra/docs/edge/source/guide/configreference.md

 	<Enabled value="1"/>

 ### Port
-Specifies the port number of the web server running locally on the device (default= 8080).
+Specifies the port number of the web server running locally on the device (default= 8080). **Port 80 is NOT suported on Android**.

 **Possible Values**